More Information

 PolyPavement cannot be installed during a rain.
 After PolyPavement is properly installed, it remains resistant to water invasion in its cured state.
 Prior to drying, water will adversely affect the application.
 Precautions should be taken to avoid wetting newly installed PolyPavement before it has had the opportunity to dry.

 Properly installed PolyPavement resists water invasion in a manner that is more like asphalt than concrete.
 Concrete has water-resisting characteristics that allow it to be used to channel flowing water continuously with little or no damage.
-However asphalt cannot be used to channel flowing water without eroding.
-But asphalt has high resistance to sheet-flowing water.
+However PolyPavement cannot be used to channel flowing water without eroding.
+But PolyPavement has high resistance to sheet-flowing water.

 Since PolyPavement’s water-resistance characteristics are like asphalt and does not do well with channel flowing water, there is a need for good drainage design and water management.
 A PolyPavement surface should be contoured and sloped to drain in a manner that allows every drop of water that hits it to sheet-flow off the surface using the shortest route possible.
 The PolyPavement surface should not be sloped to drain using the pavement surface to carry the water a long distance before it finds its way off of the surface.
 At locations where a naturally flowing rainwater run-off channel has to cross the PolyPavement, there could be a need to install a sub-surface drain to prevent the rainwater run-off from damaging the PolyPavement surface.